valecalderon/valecalderon/README.md

 I'm a computer scientist and tech creativity enthusiast from Colombia living in the US 😃

 ## About me ✨
-+ Computer Science and certificate in AI from University of Kentucky #recentgrad 💙
++ Bachelor's Computer Science and certificate in AI from University of Kentucky Class of 2025 #recentgrad 💙
-+ Top skills: C#, Python, Java, SQL, Unix and AI methologies
++ Top skills: C#, Python, Java, SQL, Unix and AI methodologies
-+ 2+ years of proffesional experience in software development and automation 💻
++ 2+ years of professional experience in software development and automation 💻
 + 1 year of experience in Data Science 👩‍🎓
 + AI Certification on LSTM, SVM, RNN, Machine Learning and Neural Networks
 + Network Security
 + Uses excel for everything - budgets, travel, meal planning, and goals 📖
 + Dog mom 🐶

+### I am currently...
++ Working on a Google Cloud Security Certificate
++ Working on building a Facial Recognition Pipeline with Deep Learning in TensorFlow
 ## How I work
 Although I recently graduated, I have been in the workforce for more than half my time studying computer science.
 I strive for excellence, and to pursue opportunities I have always dreamt of.
 Planning is my thing ✔️ I learn fast and love a good community and diversity.
 I just want to make my parents and country proud 🫀.